The Bright Data Alternative

 Do I have to commit to a yearly contract or minimum spend?

 No. DataBlue is monthly, no minimum, cancel anytime.
 Yearly plans save 20% and are refundable for 30 days.
-Compare that to Bright Data's typical $500+/month commit with an annual MSA and procurement cycle.
+Compare that to Bright Data's current PAYG, Scale, or enterprise terms.

 DataBlue covers the 100+ countries that handle roughly 99% of real SERP demand.
 If your use case genuinely depends on obscure micro-locales, Bright Data's 195-country residential network is still the most exhaustive option.
 For nearly every team, the coverage is identical in practice.